(Sub)linear kernels for edge modification problems towards structured graph classes: Linear kernel for addition towards split graphs

 Let $u$ be a vertex of $X$ such that $I_u \neq I^D$.
-Since $K^D \subseteq N(u)$ and Rule~\ref{split-k}-\ref{split-k-r2} cannot be applied, there are at most $k$ non-edges between $I_u$ and $K^D$.
+Since $K^D \subseteq N[u]$ and Rule~\ref{split-k}-\ref{split-k-r2} cannot be applied, there are at most $k$ non-edges between $I_u$ and $K^D$.
 Hence, these non-edges are adjacent to at most $k$ vertices of $X$ ($X$ being a clique, every non-edge is incident to at most one vertex of $X$), and then at least $k+1$ vertices of $X$ dominate $I_u$.
-Let $X'$ be the set of vertices that dominate $K^* \cup I_u$.
+Let $X'$ be the subset of vertices of $X$ that dominate $K^* \cup I_u$.
 Let $w$ be a vertex of $I^D \setminus I_u$.
-As noted in Observation~\ref{obs:no_isolated}, $w$ is adjacent to some vertex $z \in K^D$.
-If $w$ is adjacent to a vertex $v$ in $X'$, the conclusion follows since $I_v$ contains $I_u$ and $w$.
-Assume that $w$ is anticomplete to $X'$.
-Since $z\in K^*$, every vertex of $X'$ is adjacent to $z$.
-Therefore $z$ contains at least $k+1$ non edges in its neighborhood, namely the edges between $w$ and $X'$, a contradiction.
-Hence we get that $w$ must be adjacent to a vertex of $X'$, and the conclusion follows. \end{proof}
+As noted in Observation~\ref{obs:no_isolated}, $w$ is adjacent to some vertex $v \in K^D$.
+Assume that $w$ is anticomplete to $X'$, so that $v\notin X'$.
+Since $v\in K^*$, every vertex of $X'$ is adjacent to $v$.
+Therefore $v$ contains at least $k+1$ non-edges in its neighborhood, namely the edges between $w$ and $X'$, a contradiction.